turingschool/curriculum/source/projects/ruby_in_100_minutes.markdown

 ### Question

-* Why would you want to use an underscore in your variables names?
+* Why would you want to use an underscore in your variable names?

 {% endexercise %}